Belif Is The Korean Skincare Brand That’s Replacing All My Other Products

 AdvertisementADVERTISEMENT

-If the name rings a bell, it’s probably because the brand has been available at Sephora in the States for a while now.
-In fact, it’s pretty well-known — some might say famous — over there.
-When it launched last September, The Aqua Bomb Eye Gel, £25, was the number one bestseller at the retailer, beating brands like Glow Recipe and innisfree to name a few.
+The brand has been available at Sephora for a while now.
+In fact, it’s pretty well-known — some might say famous — among skincare enthusiasts.
+When it launched last September, The Aqua Bomb Eye Gel, $32, was the number one bestseller at the retailer, beating brands like Glow Recipe and innisfree, to name a few.

-Now that the brand has officially landed at Beauty Bay, Amazon, Glam Touch and Skin Cupid, I had to see what all the hype was about — and I think I might have found my new favourite skincare brand.
+As a skincare obsessive, I had to see what all the hype was about — and I think I might have found my new favorite brand.
 I’m serious: belif has just replaced most of the skincare products in my routine.
 It’s that good.

 Here’s my review of a handful of products in the bursting collection, including the two I recommend to everyone I meet.

-This moisturiser has seriously saved my skin lately — it’s officially earned a spot in my hall of fame.
-Before this, I was using a £70 moisturiser that just wasn’t cutting it.
+This moisturizer has seriously saved my skin lately — it’s officially earned a spot in my hall of fame.
+Before this, I was using a $70 lotion that just wasn’t cutting it.
 My skin felt tight after applying it, and even though it had a light texture, I’m convinced it was exacerbating my hormonal acne.
 By contrast, this one has a much more cushiony feel, and it’s exactly what my dull, dehydrated skin was crying out for.
-The key ingredients — moisturising glycerin and squalane, skin-strengthening peptides and repairing ceramides — work together to heal and maintain the skin barrier (the outermost layer that locks in moisture and keeps bacteria out).
+The key ingredients — moisturizing glycerin and squalane, skin-strengthening peptides, and repairing ceramides — work together to heal and maintain the skin barrier (the outermost layer that locks in moisture and keeps bacteria out).
 Despite all that goodness, it’s featherlight and sinks in within moments, so I can go straight in with sunscreen or makeup without it pilling.
 I’m always surprised by the glow it gives, like I’ve just had a professional facial.
 It’s so good, I actually look forward to using it.
 That’s saying something, because despite my job, I often dread doing my skincare, especially in the evening, when all I want to do is flop into bed and scroll TikTok.
-I use it morning and night, and recommend it to all of my friends and family in the market for a new, no-frills face cream that does exactly what it says on the tin.
+I use it morning and night, and recommend it to all of my friends and family in the market for a new, no-frills face lotion.

 AdvertisementADVERTISEMENT